-1) Timings will be taken from the moment it is decided by the referee that it is the player's turn to play and that they are able to play without interference or distraction.
+1) Timings will be taken from the moment it is decided by the referee that it is the player's turn to play and that he is able to play without interference or distraction.

 2) Timing ceases when a group is back in position and players will be informed accordingly.
-Bad times will be carried throughout the competition.
+A player who has incurred one or more bad times will have these bad times carried forward in the whole tournament.